Harini-Pavithra/GFG-11-Week-DSA-Workshop/README.md

 # Course Overview

-This course is an 11-week workshop that will take us through all the common Data Structures like Arrays, Trees, Graphs, LinkedList, and many such concepts in a highly interactive manner.We will also be able to understand all the concepts of DSA in-depth.
+This course is an 11-week workshop that will take us through all the common Data Structures like Arrays, Trees, Graphs, LinkedList, and many such concepts in a highly interactive manner.We will also be able to understand all the concepts of DSA in-depth which enhance our problem-solving ability with industry-level coding problems.

 # Course Content